Skip to content

 Medieval Etching of Purgatory

-You could also get out of purgatory quicker by paying for or facilitating masses through donating money or property in your will.
-A mass that was paid for in a will or by a rich person via donation was called a chantry.
-Those rich enough would even have chapels built specifically for chantries and we can see these chapels around in churches today even as the tradition is no longer practiced.
-This belief went right to the top of society and Henry the fifth, King of England, asked for 10,000 masses to be celebrated in the month following his death.
+You could also get out of purgatory quicker by paying for or facilitating masses by donating money or property in your will.
+A chantry was a mass paid for in a will or by a wealthy person via donation.
+Those rich enough would even have chapels built specifically for chantries, and we can see these chapels in churches today even as the tradition is no longer practiced.
+This belief went right to the top of society, and Henry the Fifth, King of England, asked for 10,000 masses to be celebrated in the month following his death.
 Whether this happened or not is debatable.

 So, what is souling?

-Souling was a tradition in which poor people would go door to door asking for money or food in return for praying for the souls of loved ones who were in purgatory.
-They would often be given baked goods such as soul cakes or even ale.
-This tradition was later taken up by children who would also be given cakes and ale.
-This is the earliest form of ‘trick or treat’ associated with Halloween, or ‘All Souls Day’.
+Souling was a tradition in which poor people would go door to door asking for money or food in return for praying for the souls of loved ones who were in limbo.
+They would often be given baked goods such as soul cakes or ale.
+This tradition was later adopted by children, who were also given cakes and ale.
+This is the earliest ‘trick or treat’ form associated with Halloween, or ‘All Souls Day’.

 How did this change in modern Halloween traditions?

-Much, much, later (in the 20th century) as Halloween became a more secular tradition and a time for fun parties this tradition was lost and a very different form of going door to door began.
-As adults had parties and made merry to the monster mash (or whatever the equivalent for the time was) kids had very little to do.
-Kids began going door to door between parties playing tricks and having fun, by the 1940’s giving kids some treats was a easy way to avoid being pranked.
+Much later (in the 20th century), as Halloween became a more secular tradition and a time for fun parties, this tradition was lost, and a different form of going door-to-door began.
+As adults had parties and made merry to the monster mash (or whatever the equivalent for the time was), kids had very little to do.
+Kids began going door to door between parties, playing tricks, and having fun; by the 1940s, giving kids some treats was an easy way to avoid being pranked.
 They were given fruits and nuts and the occasional baked sweet treat.

-It wasn’t until the 1950’s that baked treats fell out of fashion and packaged candy became the norm.
-American candy companies jumped at the chance to sell more, bringing out snack sized bars and Halloween themed sweets.
-This was sped along with the satanic panic in the 1970’s in which parents feared their children would be poisoned by neighbors with hand-made Halloween treats.
-Candy companies provided a safe alternative with pre-wrapped factory produced sweets.
+It wasn’t until the 1950s that baked treats fell out of fashion, and packaged candy became the norm.
+American candy companies jumped at the chance to sell more, bringing out snack-sized bars and Halloween-themed sweets.
+This was sped along with the satanic panic in the 1970s in which parents feared neighbours with hand-made Halloween treats would poison their children.
+Candy companies provided a safe alternative with pre-wrapped factory-produced sweets.

-From prayers to purgatory to pranks on your neighbors, trick or treat sweets became an integral part of Halloween as a celebration.
+From prayers to purgatory to pranks on your neighbours, trick-or-treat sweets became integral to celebrating Halloween.

 What sweets are associated with Halloween?